rubiconTwist/iota.lib.py/README.rst

 =====
 PyOTA
 =====
-This is the official Python library for the IOTA Core.
+This is the official Python library for the IOTA Core.... as imagined by Benjamin Essers Rubin

 It implements both the `official API`_, as well as newly-proposed functionality (such as signing, bundles, utilities and conversion).